Plan for the safe re-opening of Bunscoil Bhríde

 There is no guidance or advice to say that school uniforms or tracksuits should be washed every day and this is not practical for most families.
 However, for the families who wish to wash every day, the uniform arrangements outlined above allow for this.

 School uniform / tracksuit should only be worn by children while at school.
 We are appealing to all parents to ensure that school uniforms / tracksuits are taken off straight after the child arrives home after school for the day.
 They should not be worn in after-school facilities, shops, during after-school activities etc.

 P.E. will be taught outside as much as possible.
 All PE equipment will be sanitised after use by a class before being returned to the PE equipment room.

 Timetables will be drawn up for use of the Chromebooks and iPads.
 All surfaces of the Chromebooks and iPads will be wiped down with disinfectant wipes after use, before being return to the charging trolley.

 Teaching Resources / Toys

 All shared toys / teaching resources will be sterilised after use by each pod, before being put away.
+The fogging device can be used for this purpose.
+Alternatively, all teachers have a supply of Milton in their rooms.
 Soft / fabric toys have been removed from all rooms.

 Book rental books will be labelled with your child’s name in advance of being distributed.
 Books for each pod will be stored together and kept separate from the books of other pods.